FredNass/ceph_petasan/README.md

 ## Setup guide

-You'll find steps to install and configure PetaSAN's iSCSI GWs with an external Ceph cluster following this [guide](docs/INSTALLATION.md)
+You'll find steps to install and configure PetaSAN's iSCSI GWs with an external Ceph cluster in this [guide](docs/INSTALLATION.md)

 ## Special thanks